KTDownes/CryoET/README.md

 # CryoET
-Repository for all things cryoET.
+Repository for all the CryoET things I do.

+Includes using Nemo GPUs via OnDemand and sbatch commands.